linode/docs/docs/guides/websites/cms/wordpress/how-to-secure-wordpress/index.md

 WordPress is a popular content management and website creation software system used by millions of users today.
 It's easy to use and offers thousands of plugins making it simple for non-developers to create beautiful websites without having to write a single line of code.
 This guide helps you keep your WordPress site secure with suggestions like installing SSL certificates, installing a firewall, enabling two-factor authentication, and more.

-## Installing and Configuring a TLS/SSL Certificate
+## Securing Your Website Through HTTPS

 The first step in securing your WordPress installation is to ensure that you have a [TLS/SSL certificate](/docs/guides/what-is-a-tls-certificate/) configured using the TLS v1.2 (or later) protocol.
+This allows your website to be accessed securely on all major browsers, including Chrome, Firefox, Safari, and Edge (all of which require TLS v1.2 or later as of 2020).
 You can quickly analyze your site's current connection by navigating to your domain in a web browser.
 Look for the lock icon to the left of the URL in the address bar.
-Since Chrome, Firefox, Safari, and Edge all require TLS v1.2 or newer (as of 2020), clicking on this lock will show a message similar to "Connection secure" if your site meets the recommended TLS reqiurements.
+Clicking on this lock should show a message similar to "Connection secure" if your site meets the browser's TLS requirements.
 You can also check a domain's certificate by using the [SSL Server Test](https://www.ssllabs.com/ssltest/) by Qualsys SSL Labs.

-### Install a Certificate using Certbot
+### Installing a TLS Certificate using Certbot

 If your site does not yet have a certificate, you can easily generate one directly on your Linux server by using the [certbot](https://certbot.eff.org/) utility.
 Certbot is a free and highly regarded command-line tool for generating and renewing [Let's Encrypt](https://letsencrypt.org/) certificates.